k3jph/k3jph.github.io/README.md

 ## 🖼️ Media & Images

-All site images are stored under `assets/img/`.
+Most site images are stored under `assets/img/`.

-The site uses **jekyll-picture-tag** for responsive WebP output.
+Production HTML uses Cloudflare Image Transformations for responsive widths and automatic browser-format selection.
+Local development serves the original image files directly, so preview builds do not depend on Cloudflare or generate derivatives.

 Use the existing `{% include figure.html %}` macro to insert images with captions and layout options.